 Parents and caregivers everywhere are eager for credible, research-based information on the most effective treatments for ASD.
 To address this need, the National Autism Center has released its newest manual, "A Parent's Guide to Evidence-Based Practice and Autism."

 Autism Speaks has developed an Advocacy Tool Kit that aims to help both individuals on the spectrum and their families develop and use critical advocacy skills in order to achieve the best possible outcomes.

 Autism Speaks has created several tool kits to help families and service providers with many of the challenges faced by children with ASD.

-The VA Department of Education has developed a guidance document on Models of Best Practice in the Education of Students with Autism Spectrum Disorders.
+The Virginia Department of Education has developed a guidance document on Models of Best Practice in the Education of Students with Autism Spectrum Disorder.
 The information presented is designed to guide all schools' practices for educating students with ASD and to promote consistency of programming across educational environments throughout the Commonwealth.
-This document is intended to serve as a resource primarily for educators, but may also be helpful to parents, medical professionals, and other providers when they are making informed choices about the education of students with ASD.
-The purpose of the Models of Best Practice document is to provide the tools required to consistently meet the multifaceted needs of students with ASD in the educational setting.
 The document outlines comprehensive information on the array of available research-based strategies and supports.
-Content will enable teachers and related services staff to identify and implement practices that have the desired effects both on students' short-term functioning and long-term independence.

 Videos and Training